About Gabriella Hoffman

 From early on, Gabriella has championed conservatism.
 During her time at UCSD, she brought David Horowitz to campus May 2010, where he successfully highlighted the dangers involved in radical Islam with efforts like “Apartheid Week” and comments made by those proponents like Jumanah Albarhi.
 The event made national headlines, with mentions on Glenn Beck and Sean Hannity.
 She was one of the foremost conservative activists at UC-San Diego, having interned for Young America’s Foundation at the Reagan Ranch Center in Summer 2010.

 During her time at UCSD, she was a regular contributor and staff member of UC-San Diego’s conservative paper, The California Review.
-She also served as the Director of College outreach for Eagle Forum of San Diego, and previously served as the New Media Intern for Ann and Phelim Media, LLC.
+Gabriella also served aas the New Media Intern for Ann and Phelim Media, LLC.

 Gabriella has lent her talents to two national youth-led movements: the first being Restoring Courage U.S. (pro-Israel movement to stand with Glenn Beck’s “Restoring Courage” event) in 2011, and the second being Resistance 44 (movement to counter Generation 44) in April 2012.

 Gabriella is also a columnist and blogger.
-Hoffman currently blogs at Counter Cultured, CNSNews.com, PolicyMic, Times of Israel, Townhall.com, and ViralRead.
-She previously wrote for the Washington Times Communities under “Being Young, Conservative and Spicy” and at Landmark Report.
+Her articles appear at American Spectator, Campus Reform, Counter Cultured, Times of Israel, Townhall.com, and ViralRead.
+She previously wrote for the Washington Times Communities under “Being Young, Conservative and Spicy,“ CNSNews.com, and at Landmark Report.
 Her work has been featured on Right Wing News, Instapundit, The Other McCain, Fox Nation, The College Fix, NewsRealBlog, Truth About Bills and Misfit Politics.
 Moreover, she served as an Assistant Editor for TheCollegeConservative.
 Hoffman was also a reporting intern for the CNS News division of the Media Research Center in Summer 2012.

 She is one of fourteen co-authors of the forthcoming e-book, “Young, Conservative and Why It’s Smart To Be Like Us,” out on April 9, 2013.